MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationManager.md

 ### getNotificationRegistrationStateForAccount
 `- (MCDConnectedDevicesNotificationRegistrationState) getNotificationRegistrationStateForAccount:(MCDConnectedDevicesAccount* _Nonnull)account;`

 Retrieve the current notification registration state for the given account.
 The notification information that is registered will eventually expire (useful if the app is uninstalled or not run in a very long time).
-An app should re-register its notificaiton information when the registration is expiring / expired.
+An app should re-register its notification information when the registration is expiring / expired.

 #### Parameters
 * `account`